Idlewild (band): Solo work

 Jones released his debut solo album, A Sentimental Education, in 2009.
-In 2010, Jones founded The Fruit Tree Foundation, alongside Emma Pollock (The Delgados), in order to raise awareness of mental health problems.
+In 2010, Jones founded The Fruit Tree Foundation, alongside Emma Pollock of The Delgados, in order to raise awareness of mental health problems.
 Jones released his second solo album, A Generation Innocence, in August 2012; however, while writing for the second album, Jones encountered a hurdle at the halfway mark, as he discovered that he was not satisfied with any of the material that he had written thus far.
 In 2011, Jones explained, "I was a bit fed up with the whole folk music thing – I mean every man and his dog was doing the faux folk thing"—Jones then proceeded to learn the drums and eventually formed the band, The Birthday Suit, to record the material that he had created in the period following the drumming diversion.

 In late 2011, Jones formed The Birthday Suit and described the band as "essentially a solo project ...
 It's an ever-changing bistro of musicians."
 The band released its debut album, The Eleventh Hour, in October 2011.
 The Birthday Suit's second studio album, A Conversation Well Rehearsed was released on 3 December 2012.
 The album was listed in 19th place in the Clean Slate Music website's "Top 21 Albums of 2012" list, although the website wrote that the second album "doesn't carry the punch" of the band's debut album.

-In 2006, Woomble worked with several musicians including Kate Rusby, his wife Ailidh Lennon, songwriter Karine Polwart (to whom he presented the Horizon Award at the BBC Folk Awards 2005, and with whom he performed at Celtic Connections) and Idlewild guitarist Rod Jones on his debut solo album My Secret is My Silence, produced by John McCusker.
+In 2006, Woomble worked with several musicians including Kate Rusby, his wife Ailidh Lennon, songwriter Karine Polwart (to whom he presented the Horizon Award at the BBC Folk Awards 2005, and with whom he performed at Celtic Connections) and Jones on his debut solo album My Secret is My Silence, produced by McCusker.
 The album was released in July 2006, and Woomble toured the United Kingdom in support of the album's release.
 My Secret is my Silence reached number one in the UK Folk Charts, and a year later, on 10 July 2007, My Secret is my Silence was released in the United States on 7–10 Music.
-Woomble's follow-up album, Before the Ruin, written and recorded with Kris Drever and John McCusker, was released on 15 September 2008 through Navigator Records.
+Woomble's follow-up album, Before the Ruin, written and recorded with Drever and McCusker, was released on 15 September 2008 through Navigator Records.
 In March 2011, Woomble released his second solo album, The Impossible Song & Other Songs.
 In 2023 Roddy Woomble launched a new project called Almost Nothing.